cc32d9/eosio_light_api/README.md

 * Retrieve all accounts in all known EOS networks dependent on a public key:
  `http://apihost.domain/api/key/KEY`

-* In addition, adding `?pretty=1` to the URL, you get the resulting JSON sorted and formatted for human viewing.

 * `http://apihost.domain/api/networks` lists all known networks and their information.

-* `http://apihost.domain/api/sync/eos` returns a plain text delay in seconds that this server's blockchain database is behind the real time, and a status: OK if the delay is within 180 seconds, or 'OUT_OF_SYNC' otherwise.
+* `http://apihost.domain/api/sync/eos` returns a plain text with delay in seconds that this server's blockchain database is behind the real time, and a status: OK if the delay is within 180 seconds, or 'OUT_OF_SYNC' otherwise.